rrousselGit/provider/README.md

 - use the [Diagnosticable](https://api.flutter.dev/flutter/foundation/Diagnosticable-class.html) API from Flutter.

-  For most cases, that will be done my using [DiagnosticableTreeMixin] on your objects, followed by a custom implementation of [debugFillProperties](https://api.flutter.dev/flutter/foundation/DiagnosticableTreeMixin/debugFillProperties.html).
+  For most cases, I will use [DiagnosticableTreeMixin] on your objects, followed by a custom implementation of [debugFillProperties](https://api.flutter.dev/flutter/foundation/DiagnosticableTreeMixin/debugFillProperties.html).

   ```dart
   class MyClass with DiagnosticableTreeMixin {